Bioquilt/bioquilt/README.md

 # bioquilt
-This is a webpage for Bioquilt...
-Quilting the world's aging data into pictures.
+This repository contains the source code powering the Bioquilt website: http://www.bioquilt.com